Slide 1 Slide 2 Slide 3 Slide 4 Slide 5 Slide 6

 Generates a report with various statistics including the number of sentences, word count. average sentence length, average word length.

 The report provides Flesch and Flesch-Kincaid scores to reflect how easily read your text is.
 An adult book has adult content.
 It need not be written such that it's hard to comprehend without an advanced degree.
-A light romance
+A light romance or action/adventure should probably be written at a high-school reading level.

 more